Last updated on September 21st, 2023 at 09:52 am

 Cats are beloved pets for many people, and one of the most exciting things about owning a cat is watching them mature and birth kittens of their own.

 But pet owners might be wondering: How long does a cat stay pregnant?

-Knowing the length of feline pregnancy can help you prepare for birthing process and the arrival of new kittens.
+Knowing the length of a feline pregnancy can help you prepare for the birthing process and the arrival of new kittens.